Frequently Asked Questions

 How does the Referral/Admission Process Work?

-- Anyone can contact the Admissions Department at either Hospital.
+- Anyone can contact the Admissions Department at any of our Hospitals.

 - The sending Hospital’s Case Management department typically makes the official referral.